Author, hedge fund manager, writer, and educator Joel Greenblatt is one of today’s most influential value investors.

 30 Years of Lessons Learned from Warren Buffett & Charlie Munger at the Annual Shareholders Meeting

-This book reprints and retells many of Buffett’s classic writings, including some of his famous letters to Berkshire Hathaway (NYSE: BRK.B) shareholders.
+This book reprints and retells many of Buffett’s classic writings, including his famous letters to shareholders of Berkshire Hathaway (NYSE: BRK.B).

-In the essays, Buffett offers investment advice in plain English on such subjects as regulated industries, investing opportunities, market valuation, popular opinion of the market, financial crises, housing bubbles, acquisitions, and corporate governance.
+In the essays, Buffett offers plain English investment advice on regulated industries, investing opportunities, market valuation, popular opinion of the market, financial crises, housing bubbles, acquisitions, and corporate governance.

 Greenblatt admires this book because it offers a deep insight into Buffett’s thoughts, philosophy, and methodology.
-Those who want to learn Buffett thinks and invests can learn a great deal from this book.
+Those who want to learn how Buffett thinks and invests can gain much from it.

 Amazon | Audible.com | Audiobooks.com |